shindi-renuo/lintic/CI_SETUP.md

 1. **Test Locally First**: Run Lintic locally before enabling in CI
 2. **Review Generated PRs**: Always review fix PRs before merging - AI isn't perfect
-3. **Model Selection**:
+3. **Model Selection**: You can use any model from any provider that supports the OpenAI Spec
-   - `qwen2.5-coder:1.5b` - Fast, good for simple fixes
-   - `codellama:7b` - Better understanding, slower
-   - `gpt-4` - Best quality, requires OpenAI API key
 4. **Exclude Lintic PRs**: Add condition to prevent Lintic from running on its own PRs
 5. **Monitor Costs**: Track API usage if using OpenAI models